• Skip to main content

 Notes

-• Ensure that your toasted sesame seeds are not too dark.
-This can lead to the sesame seeds having an overwhelming flavour which will ruin the flavour of the Kahk.
+• Ensure that your toasted sesame seeds are not too dark, which may ruin the flavor.

 • Even though the Kahk has already been garnished with powdered sugar, dip it in some more sugar just before serving it.